Louis Marx & Co. was a popular American manufacturer of toys and trains founded in 1919 by brothers Louis and David

 appear on the general consumer market, particularly at dollar stores.

-The Marx name itself has changed hands several times as well.
-Despite the similar names, neither of
+The Marx name changed hands several times.
+Despite the similar names, none of

-the Marx-branded companies of today have any connection to the original Louis Marx and Company.
+the more recent Marx-branded companies had any connection to the original Louis Marx and Company.
 Louis Marx died